theindependent/theindependent.ca-dev/README.md

 6. Copy the `/wp-config.example.php` file to `/wp-config.php`.
 Edit the DB_NAME, DB_USER and DB_PASSWORD variables to reflect the value you just created.
 7. Now, if go to localhost at the port at where your *AMP is serving, you should see theindependent.ca

+Eventually, the local environment will be run from docker.

+In the future, we will not include plug-ins in the repo.

 ## Developing

 To play with the code and improve the site, there are two sets of files you should work with.
 The core of the site is in the `/Users/danmiller/wordpress/wp-content/themes/indytwentyfourteen/` folder.
 Pages - notably "News", "Opinion", "Letters", and other pages access through the tabs across the top of the site - must be accessed via the admin interface.